LeonardoMarcatti/buzzvel/README.md

 <p>You do not need to know the entire name of the participant.
 It requires just part of the name and a list of participants will be retrieved.</p>
 <h4>api/participants/getAllParticipants</h4>
 <p>This endpoint provides all participants found in the data bank.
 It does not require any data to be send to it.</p>
+<h4>api/updateparticipant/$</h4>
+<p>This endpoint aims to update the participant name.
+Replace the $ symbol for the id number of the participant you want to change.
+For this to work you must send the name only.</p>

 <h3>Holidays Endpoints</h3>
 <h4>api/holiday/$</h4>